rnpbr/opennetworking-docs/docs/en/Laboratórios/Juniper/vJunos/Descoberta-Diode/index.md

 The routers are configured with the following technologies:

 - **OSPF (Open Shortest Path First)**: Used for dynamic routing in the network, allowing routers to exchange information about routes and topology updates.
-- **SNMP (Simple Network Management Protocol)**: Used for network monitoring and management, allowing access to telemetry information from devices.
+- **SNMP (Simple Network Management Protocol)**: Used for network monitoring and management, allowing access to device telemetry information.
 ---

 ## :octicons-search-16: **2.
 Applications**

 ### Application Examples

-This lab is focused on practical experimentation with automatic discovery and import of devices in IP networks, integrating Diode and Netbox.
+This lab is focused on practical experimentation with discovery and automatic import of devices in IP networks, integrating Diode and Netbox.

 #### Possible Applications:

-- **Network discovery automation:** Automatic identification of devices and registration in Netbox.
+- **Automation of network discovery:** Automatic identification of devices and registration in Netbox.
-- **Training in NetDevOps and inventory management:** Training in integrating network documentation tools via API.
+- **Training in NetDevOps and inventory management:** Training in the integration of network documentation tools via API.
-- **Creation of a centralized device repository:** Building a reliable database of the network in real-time.
+- **Creation of a centralized device repository:** Building a reliable database of network data in real-time.
 - **Study of Diode + Netbox integration via API:** Demonstrates how the agent collects, the server processes, and the plugin registers in the inventory.
-- **Teaching SNMP discovery and centralized management:** Practice of network data collection and integration.
+- **Teaching SNMP discovery and centralized management:** Practice of collecting and integrating network data.

 ---